wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

 Notice the object "tickets" is a plural noun.
 Other nouns include users, groups, people, etc.

  1. POST /tickets - creates new item (user registration)

+    POST resulting in a creation should return a HTTP 201 status code and include a Location header that points to the URL of the new resource.

  2. GET /tickets - retrieve a list